Registration has Opened for July 10th’s Depolarization Workshop!

 Ken Bradford, PhD

-Ken Bradford, PhD is a Teacher, Author and contemplative yogin integrating Buddhist, Dzogchen and Existential thought and practice.
+Ken Bradford, PhD is an author, teacher, and contemplative yogi integrating Buddhist, Dzogchen and Existential thought and practice.
 Formerly, he maintained a psychotherapy practice in the San Francisco Bay area and was Adjunct Professor at John F. Kennedy University and California Institute of Integral Studies.
 Publications include numerous peer-reviewed journal articles, most recently on “

 Continuing Education Info